Forty-nine headless corpses found in northern Mexico

 | CADEREYTA JIMENEZ, Mexico

-CADEREYTA JIMENEZ, Mexico Suspected drug cartel killers in Mexico dumped 49 headless bodies on a highway near the northern city of Monterrey, a sickening atrocity that prompted the government to condemn the "inhuman" violence plaguing the country.
+CADEREYTA JIMENEZ, Mexico Suspected drug gang killers dumped 49 headless bodies on a highway near Mexico's northern city of Monterrey in one of the country's worst atrocities in recent years.

+"What's complicating the identification of all the people was that they were all headless," said Jorge Domene, the Nuevo Leon government's spokesman for public security, who said the other body parts were missing.

-The Nuevo Leon government said the notorious Zetas drug gang had claimed responsibility for the bloodbath, one of the worst to hit Mexico during its struggle against the powerful cartels.
+Domene said the brutal Zetas drug gang claimed responsibility for the murders in a message found at the scene.

-The massacre follows several other mass slayings in Mexico.
-Many have occurred in the north, where the Zetas have waged a war against rival groups for control of smuggling routes into the United States, the biggest market for illicit drugs.
+The massacre was the latest in a string of mass slayings that have convulsed Mexico in recent months.
+Many of the killings have occurred in northern Mexico, where the Zetas have waged a war against rival groups for control of smuggling routes.

-The Mexican government said in a statement the evidence suggested turf wars between the Zetas and the Sinaloa cartel of Joaquin "Shorty" Guzman were behind the surge in bloodshed.

-Condemning the "inhuman episodes of irrational violence" the warring gangs had caused, the government pledged to uphold justice in Mexico with "all of its force and might."

 The Zetas gang was founded by deserters from the Mexican army who became enforcers for the Gulf cartel, which once dominated the drug trade in northeastern Mexico.
 Leaders of the Zetas later split from their employers and the two gangs have since fought for control of trafficking routes.

-The Zetas have also been at war with the Sinaloa cartel headed by Guzman, the country's most wanted man.
+The Zetas have also been at war with the powerful Sinaloa cartel on the other side of the country.

-President Felipe Calderon has staked his reputation on bringing Mexico's drug gangs to heel, sending in the army to fight them shortly after taking power in December 2006.
+President Felipe Calderon has staked his reputation on bringing Mexico's drug gangs to heel, sending in the army to fight them shortly after taking office in December 2006.

 But the violence has spiraled since, and more than 50,000 people have fallen victim to the conflict, eroding support for Calderon's conservative National Action Party (PAN), which looks likely to lose power in presidential elections on July 1.